adityat-oss/Devboxed/README.md

 - You will see a success message indicating that `devbox` and `sandbox` have been linked to `/usr/local/bin`.
 - A default configuration file will be generated at `~/.sandboxed_config.json`.
 - **Note:** If you want the Network Interceptor to work, you must keep the proxy server running in a background terminal by executing: `python3 src/proxy_server.py`.

+## Application Compatibility Boundaries

+Because Sandboxed uses **Binary Ripping** (extracting the raw UNIX executable from inside an `.app/Contents/MacOS/` folder) to guarantee the kernel natively sandboxes the entire process tree, there is a hard compatibility boundary for GUI applications:

+-  **Supported:** Self-contained binaries, CLI tools, and Chromium/WebKit wrappers (like Google Chrome, Brave, and basic Electron apps).
+These will successfully run under strict kernel isolation.
+-  **Unsupported:** Complex macOS-integrated applications (like Adobe Photoshop, Microsoft Word, Logic Pro, or Xcode).
+These applications rely heavily on macOS `launchd` XPC daemons, App Store entitlements, and deep WindowServer communication tied to the outer `.app` bundle.
+Stripping the bundle context to enforce kernel security will cause these apps to crash instantly on launch.
+Do not attempt to sandbox heavy GUI applications.

 ## Architecture: Dual-Mode Execution